tbensky/Prolog-CLP/README.md

 ...
 ```

 This is the first 16 words, put into Prolog lists, one character per list element.
 You can find this list in this repo at SGB/words.pl.
-To use, we put an `:- include('words.pl').` at the stop of our code, and off we go.
+The line `:- include('words.pl').` is put at the stop of our code, and off we go.

-To begin, we're looking at solving Exercises 26-35 on p.
-38 of Vol 4A (or at least some of them).
+Solving Exercises 26-35 on p.
+38 of Vol 4A (or at least some of them), seems like a good place to start.

 ### Palindromes (#29)